-- 9.1.1 The Court has a wide range of powers to: - a. decide on matters relating to lasting powers of attorney (LPA), - b. make declarations, - c. make specific decisions on behalf of persons who lack capacity to make the decision, and - d. appoint and revoke deputies and vary their powers. - 9.1.2 The court may appoint a deputy for a person who is below 21 years of age and lacks capacity to make decisions on certain matters if the court considers it likely that the person will still lack capacity when he reaches the age of 21. - 9.1.3 The responsibilities of deputies are similar to those of donees but their powers are defined by the court order under which they are appointed or such further orders as the court may make affecting their powers or their appointment.
+- 9.1.1 This chapter explains the court's role and powers as prescribed in the Mental Capacity Act.
+Unless you fall into one of the categories of applicant described in 9.13.1, you must apply to the court to appoint deputies and to make the orders, decisions and declarations described below. - 9.1.2 The court has a wide range of powers to: - a decide on matters relating to lasting powers of attorney (LPA), - b make declarations, - c make specific decisions on behalf of persons who lack capacity to make the decision, and - d appoint and revoke deputies and vary their powers. - 9.1.3 The court may appoint a deputy for a person who is below 21 years of age and lacks capacity to make decisions on certain matters if the court considers it likely that the person will still lack capacity when he reaches the age of 21 (section 21(1) Mental Capacity Act). - 9.1.4 The responsibilities of deputies are similar to those of donees but their powers are defined by the court order under which they are appointed or such further orders as the court may make affecting their powers or their appointment.